-- the conversion of all outstanding shares of preferred stock into a total of shares of common stock; - the payment of \$ in satisfaction of the cash amount due to holders of Series A, B, C, D and E preferred stock upon its conversion into common stock (including accrued dividends, and assuming the initial public offering is completed in 2006); - the borrowing of \$\\$ under a new term loan at an interest rate equal to 30-day LIBOR plus 1.50%, and assumed to be \$\%\$ per year in connection with the payments to the holders of Series A, B, C, D and E preferred stock (assuming that the initial public offering and the concurrent private placement are priced at \$\\$ per share, the midpoint of the estimated price range shown on the cover of the prospectus); and - the completion of the concurrent private placement of shares of the Company's common stock at the public offering price and the application of the proceeds therefrom.
-Assuming an offering price of \$ per share (the midpoint of the estimated price range shown on the cover page of the prospectus) the Company will raise \$ in proceeds from the concurrent private placement.
+- the conversion of all outstanding shares of preferred stock into a total of 16,019 shares of common stock; - the amount payable totaling \$101,807 reflecting the cash amount due to holders of Series A, B, C, D and E preferred stock upon its conversion into common stock (including accrued dividends); - the borrowing of \$10,000 under a new term loan at an interest rate equal to 30-day LIBOR plus 1.50%, and assumed to be 6.80% per year in connection with the payments to the holders of Series A, B, C, D and E preferred stock; - the use of \$9,911 of the Company's existing cash and cash equivalents in connection with the payments to the holders of Series A, B, C, D and E preferred stock; and - the completion of the concurrent private placement of 103 shares of the Company's common stock at the public offering price of \$14.50 per share and the application of the proceeds therefrom.
+The Company will raise approximately \$1,488 in proceeds from the concurrent private placement.